r-simmer/simmer/README.md

 })
 ```

 The advantage of the latter approach is that, if the individual simulations are heavy, it is straightforward to parallelize the execution of replicas (for instance, here we use the function ```mclapply``` from the package [parallel](https://stat.ethz.ch/R-manual/R-devel/library/parallel/doc/parallel.pdf)).
 Nevertheless, the external pointers to the C++ *simmer* core are no longer valid when the parallelized execution ends.
-Thus, it is neccessary to extract the results at the end of each execution.
+Thus, it is necessary to extract the results for each thread at the end of the execution.
 This can be done with the helper class ```Simmer.wrap``` as follows.

 ```r